Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 ## Appendix

-Some notes regarding references to extension functions, which are nice to know.
+Some notes regarding links to extension functions, which are nice to know.

+### Extensions on receivers with type parameters and nullability

-### It’s not possible to use generics or nullable types as `Type` during referencing extensions
+It’s not possible to specify type parameters or nullability in KDoc links.

-So it’s not possible to distinguish references between such extensions (same issues as with overloading by arguments):
+So it’s not possible to refer to a specific extension which differs only in receiver type parameter or nullability (similar to overloading by function parameters):

 ```kotlin
 /**